 Whilst in the UK, Fred’s ideas though diverse were integrated into a strong framework or discipline that was internally consistent.

-These areas of concentration were the discovery and analysis of industrial democracy underground in the Elsecar Collieries by Trist and Bamforth.
-The development of the theory of sociotechnical systems based on this and on insights from psychology and the social sciences.
+These areas of concentration were the discovery and analysis of industrial democracy underground in the Haighmoor seam (due to its short coal front) of the Elsecar Collieries by Trist and Bamforth.
+The development of the theory of sociotechnical systems was based on this and on insights from psychology and the social sciences.
 The Norwegian Industrial Democracy experiments.
 Ideas on open systems and their environments.
 A developing understanding of the necessary and sufficient criteria for semi-autonomous and self-managing groups.
 Preliminary ideas on participative design.
 Approaches to the study of organisations with West Churchman and purposeful systems with Russell Ackoff.
 And, work on values, ideals and planning options based on this, which barely scratches the surface.

 As part of this process early on Fred Emery designed the search conference in 1959 and further developed it in the early 1960s at the Tavistock Institute.